The Ultimate List of Mystery Books for 2024

 This is by far the best mystery I have read in a long time.
 One party, one body, and everyone had a reason for wanting him dead.
 This is a brilliant well-thought-out, locked room mystery that reminds me of Agatha Christie or the movie Clue- because everyone had motive and opportunity.

-The answer is brilliant and kept me guessing until the last page- and I was still left with my mouth agape!!!
-This is a must-read from our list of mystery books and a great pick from our list of summer reads 2023!
+Why I Love It: The answer is brilliant and kept me guessing until the last page- and I was still left with my mouth agape!!!
+Clare Mackintosh delivers excellent mysteries that are well-written and brilliantly executed.

 Maisie Dobbs

-Why We Loved it: I read this cozy mystery novel in one day.
-It was so refreshing to see post-war England through Maisie’s eyes as she enters a field dominated by men.
+I read this cozy mystery novel in one day.
+It was so refreshing to see post-war England through Maisie’s eyes as she entered a field dominated by men.
 I cannot wait to read more books in this fabulous series.

 beekeepersapprentice